kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 ##### Experiment 8.5

 In this experiment I tried fine-tuning the pretrained DenseNet networks from torchvision, though they didn't work very well.
 Probably due to the fact that the images were being normalized between 0-1.
+I also tried training DenseNet from scratch using the new data augmentation technique (by not normalizing the data) but that also gave unstable results which is quite interesting as I would have imagined it would have no problem training.

 ##### Experiment 9

 Experiment Config: